-All staff should have an awareness of safeguarding issues that can put children at risk of harm.
+All Staff should have an awareness of safeguarding issues that can put children at risk of harm.
 Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nude images and/or videos can be signs that children are at risk.
-Other safeguarding issues all staff should be aware of and alert to include:
+Other safeguarding issues all Staff should be aware of and alert to include:

-Child Missing Education (CME)
+Child Missing Education (CME) and Children Absent from Education

-A child going missing from education is a potential indicator of abuse or neglect and the School has in place procedures to follow up on unauthorised absences.
+A child going missing from education (not registered on roll nor declared to an authority) or a child absent from education (missing school frequently) is a potential indicator of abuse or neglect and the School has in place procedures to follow up on unauthorised absences.
 Tutors and Heads of House monitor pupil attendance and punctuality and correspond with parents when there is a concern.
-Where a child is deemed to be missing from education, particularly on repeat occasions, the DSL will take advice from Children's Services.
+Where a child is deemed to be missing from education or absent, particularly on repeat occasions, the DSL will take advice from Children's Services.
 The aim will always be to identify the risk of abuse or neglect and to help prevent the risks of the child going missing in the future.
 Staff should be alert to the potential risks of poor or non- attendance and cessation of attendance, including the signs to look out for and triggers to be aware of when considering the risks of potential concerns such as travelling to war zones, FGM and forced marriage.